GeoNet/delta/install/README.md

 #### _TIMINGS_ ####

-There are some data sources which may have timing issues and the type of recording format means that the archived raw data will include the bad timing and a correction will need to applied.
+There are some data sources which may have timing issues and the type of recording format means that the archived raw data will include the bad timing and a correction will need to be applied.

 Likewise, some sites may have a timing issue that cannot easily be corrected, this table allows this correction to be stored for use with processing systems or otherwise.